Master of Science in Athletic Training Curriculum

 This course is designed to provide a broad overview of current biological concepts, including cell structure, function, division, and basic genetics.
 Biologically important molecules also are presented.
-This course is a prerequisite for all upper-level biology courses.
+This course serves as the foundation for all upper-level biology courses.
 Three hours of class

 3 BIO143L Lab: The Cell

 Experiments to complement the material presented in BIO143.
 Two hours of laboratory per week.
-Corequisite or prerequisite: BIO143.
+Corequisite or Prerequiisite: BIO143.
 Additional Fee(s): Laboratory fee.

 1 BIO144 The Organism

 This course provides a general survey of animals and plants at the organismic level, with emphasis on their evolution and various physiological processes such as respiration, circulation, digestion, and reproduction.
-This course is a prerequisite for all upper-level biology courses.
+This course serves as the foundation for all upper-level biology courses.
 Three hours of class.

 3 BIO144L Lab: The Organism

 Experiments to complement the material presented in BIO144.
 Two hours of laboratory per week.
-Corequisite or prerequisite: BIO144.
+Corequisite: BIO144.
 Additional Fee(s): Laboratory fees.

 1 CHM102 Chemistry in Context